uri-yanover/4qbits/_pages/managerial-credo.md

 categories: business leadership
 ---

 - The foundation of any relationship, business and otherwise, is assuming ability (competence) and good intent ("doing one's best in the circumstances").
 This is especially important for your peers and subordinates.
-Giving out both positive and negative feedback is a mandatory part of our job, but it should always occur deliberately and while building on that foundation.
+Giving out both positive and negative feedback is a mandatory part of our job, which should always be deliberate and in particular deliberately build on the foundation of assuming ability and good indent.

 1. My role as a manager's role is threefold: (i) To build an organization, (ii) To enact control over the routine, and (iii) To impactfully mitigate emergencies.